 Los Gatos School District Information

 The Superintendent will send out bulletins to parents about district information as issues arise during the school year.
-The Los Gatos School Board meetings are held on the second Monday of each month.
+The Los Gatos School Board meetings are held on the third Thursday of each month.
 Parents are invited to attend.
 District meetings are held at the District Office behind Fisher Middle School.
 Board agendas are posted on the school bulletin board prior to the meetings.
 For more information, go to the Los Gatos School District Website.

 Emergency messages from parents to pupils at school will be handled promptly at any time.
 Routine plans for the day should be made known to the child before he/she leaves for school.
 This will assist the office and will eliminate classroom interruptions.
 The office phone is a business phone and students are not given permission to use it for making social plans.
 Those should be arranged between parents and students the night before.